KDZN

 KDZN (96.5 FM) is a country formatted broadcast radio station licensed to Glendive, Montana, serving East Central Montana.
-KDZN is owned and operated by The Marks Group.
+KDZN is owned and operated by Andrew Sturlaugson's P&A Media.

 History

 KDZN signed on in 1969 as KIVE.
-In 1985, the station became KGLE-FM; at the time, it was owned by crosstown Friends of Christian Radio, Inc, who still own KGLE AM 590.
+In 1985, the station became KGLE-FM; at the time, it was owned by crosstown Friends of Christian Radio, Inc, who also formerly owned KGLE AM 590.
 In 1986, Magic Air Communications bought KGLE-FM, switching the calls to KDZN and the format to country, where it remains today.
 Stephen Marks, through Glendive Broadcasting Corporation, bought Magic Air in 1995, making KDZN a sister station to KXGN AM-TV, which Marks had purchased in 1990.

+Stephen Marks died on May 11, 2022.
+Andrew Sturlaugson's P&A Media acquired Marks' Montana and North Dakota radio stations, including KDZN and KXGN, for $850,000 in 2024; Sturlaugson had been the Glendive stations' operations manager.
+The sale separated the radio stations from KXGN-TV, which the Marks estate retained until 2025.

 Programming

 Programming on KDZN is provided via the Westwood One satellite network during the mid-morning, mid-afternoon and evening hours.
-News on KDZN comes from CBS.
+News on KDZN comes from CBS News Radio.